Patrick-Apilukpuvadol/word_guessing/Readme.md

 - Completed a rough idea of how the game will end and how the solutions will be printed out.
 - completed the print functions for the mystery word and the hangman grapic indicating the guesses left.

+6/05/23
+- completed some additional testing and still need to fix visual output